jackdbd/zig-tour/slides/why-not-other-languages.md

 </Transform>

 <!--
+I can't say much about Go.
+I wrote only a few hundred lines of Go.

-The author of ZeroMQ did NOT use C++ exceptions, but in the constructor/destructur you kind of have to use them.
+Linus Torvalds' quote about C++: C++ is a horrible language The author of ZeroMQ did NOT use C++ exceptions, but in the constructor/destructur you kind of have to use them.

 Explain what ZeroMQ is.
 And why C is a better candidate than C++ for this kind of fault-tolerant software.